Inside-out graphic header image

 Lori Pompa has been going into prisons for more than 35 years and has taken thousands of students (and others) into correctional facilities through a variety of courses and exchanges during that time.
 She has been on the Criminal Justice faculty at Temple University since 1992, and is Founder and Executive Director of The Inside-Out Center at Temple University, International Headquarters of The Inside-Out Prison Exchange Program®, which she began as a single class in 1997.
 As a 2003 Soros Justice Senior Fellow, Lori collaborated with others on both sides of the prison wall to develop Inside-Out into an international model of transformative pedagogy.
 Click here for more.

-Over the past 17 years, 1,450 college and university instructors from throughout the U.S. and several other countries have taken part in the Inside-Out Training Institute, of which 91 have been held to date.
+Over the past 17 years, nearly 1,500 college and university instructors from throughout the U.S. and several other countries have taken part in the Inside-Out Training Institute, of which 95 have been held to date.
 She has co-facilitated (or been involved in) each of those trainings.
 Hundreds of Inside-Out classes have been offered so far, involving more than 65,000 inside (incarcerated) and outside (campus-based) students.
 Lori regularly speaks about Inside-Out’s history and contributions, most notably at the Clinton School of Public Service, at the Fetzer Institute’s Global Gathering on Love and Forgiveness in Assisi, Italy, at the University of Sydney in Australia, and at Durham University in the U.K.

 Click here to close paragraphs.